 The core of Westmoreland County Food Bank's work is to acquire food and household necessities and to distribute it to needy people throughout Westmoreland County through a network of member agencies comprised primarily of volunteer-run, faith based organizations.
 While a number of our member agencies are soup kitchens and other on-site feeding programs, the majority of WCFB's member agencies are emergency food pantries that make up our Food Pantry Distribution Program.

-Each month, WCFB delivers food and household necessities to emergency pantries in refrigerated trucks.
+Each month, WCFB delivers food and household necessities to our network of 44 food pantries throughout Westmoreland County.
 The pantries then distribute the food to their income-eligible constituents.
 In order to meet income eligibility requirements, family income must be at or below 150% of the Federal Poverty Guidelines.

 In turn, WCFB regularly monitors pantries to verify income eligibility documentation and to insure that IRS regulations and food safety/food handling regulations are met.
 Additionally, WCFB is regularly monitored by the State Department of Agriculture and by Feeding America; WCFB is a certified affiliate of Feeding America.

-During 2012, WCFB distributed over 6.8 million pounds of food and household necessities.
+During 2014, WCFB distributed over 7 million pounds of food and household necessities.
 Each month, through our Food Pantry Distribution Program, approximately 15,000 people in nearly 7,000 families throughout Westmoreland County receive food assistance.
-These families are comprised of over 4,000 children, over 6,000 working poor and disabled, and over 3,000 people over the age of 60.
-While a number of our member agencies are soup kitchens and other on-site feeding programs, the majority of WCFB's member agencies are emergency food pantries that make up our Food Pantry Distribution Program.

 In accordance with Federal law and U.S.